zwinoker/cpptrader/README.md

 # cpptrader

-This is a C++ framework for implementing and testing stock trading algorithms.
+This is a C++ framework for implementing and testing trading systems for the stock market.
 It supports up to minute-level resolution price data.
 Data is assumed to be stored in a MySQL datatbase.

 # Install